-Now, you can spot the obvious potential confusion with the naming here, but VR Player Free is another worthwhile option if you don’t want to splash any cash on a VR player app.
+Now, you can spot the obvious potential confusion with the naming here, but VR Player Free is another worthwhile option if you don’t want to splash any cash on a virtual reality app for watching videos..

 This time, however, you get a few options to play around with, such as selecting your head-mounted display to adjust settings, setting up different inputs, file browser options and a (beta) virtual menu.
 Most of the more functional features, such as letting you skip through playback, loop videos, adjust the size, show subtitles, and many other features do require the Pro version of the app, which costs $1.99.

 It’s a purchase we’ve made, and it also removes the in-app ads, which is nice.
-Both the free and the paid version let you open URLs though, as well as files stored locally.
+Both the free and the paid version of the VR video app let you open URLs though, as well as video files stored locally.

 AAA VR Cinema

-This is one of the more fully-featured apps in this list, and it’s also entirely free, and while that would normally be a good thing, it’s actually a bit annoying.
+This is one of the more fully-featured apps for VR videos in this list, and it’s also entirely free, and while that would normally be a good thing, it’s actually a bit annoying.

 Simply, because it’s genuinely good for some content, and there’s no way of removing the in-app ads, it’s just a bit of a shame.
-Nonetheless, the ads don’t appear while you’re viewing a video in full screen (obviously) and the breadth of options alone is enough of a reason to put up with them.
+Nonetheless, the ads don’t appear while you’re viewing virtual reality videos in full screen (obviously) and the breadth of options alone is enough of a reason to put up with them.